usharesoft/hammr/documentation/en/source/pages/command-line/scan.rst

 	* ``--id`` (mandatory): the ID of the scan to generate the machine image from
 	* ``--file`` (mandatory): json or yaml file providing the builder parameters

+.. note:: When building from a scan, your yaml or json file must contain an ``installation`` and ``hardwareSettings`` section in ``builders``.
+Refer to :ref:`stack-installation` for installation details and :ref:`template-builders` for the hardware settings, which depend on the builder type.

 ``delete`` sub-command
 ~~~~~~~~~~~~~~~~~~~~~~